Carrier Comparison

 Is USPS or UPS cheaper for small packages?

 USPS is almost always cheaper for packages under 5 lbs.
 A 1 lb package ships for $4-5 via USPS Ground Advantage compared to $10-12 via UPS Ground.
 The gap narrows as weight increases, and by 15-20 lbs the two carriers are often comparable in price.
+On I'd Ship That you see both quotes side by side before you buy, below commercial rates, so the cheaper valid option is obvious on every order.

 Which is faster, USPS or UPS?